WWE Hall of Fame (2004)

 WWE Hall of Fame (2004) was the event which featured the introduction of the 5th class to the WWE Hall of Fame.
-The event was produced by World Wrestling Entertainment (WWE) on March 13, 2004 from the Hilton Hotel in New York City, New York.
+The event was produced by World Wrestling Entertainment (WWE) on March 13, 2004, from the Hilton Midtown in New York City, New York.
+It was the first Hall of Fame event held since the suspension of the event in 1996.
 The event was hosted by Gene Okerlund.

 In 2004, WWE relaunched the Hall of Fame to coincide with WrestleMania XX.
-This ceremony, like its predecessors, was not broadcast on television, however, it was released on DVD on June 1, 2004.
+This ceremony, like its predecessors, was not broadcast on television, however, it was released on DVD in June 2004.
 In March 2015 the ceremony was added to the WWE Network.